top of page

 May Program directly impacted our ability to further our interests, often leading to summer internships, which then led to first jobs.

+You need to do what is right for your school, but it would be a mistake not to look at our broader curriculum during this time of change.
 In the era of the internet, schools don’t have a monopoly on education anymore.
 People no longer have to put up with the bad in order to get the good.

 As with every other industry, educators must continue innovating to create a better product.
 It’s our responsibility to create a better, safer, and more enriching experience for our students every single year.